-- 5. All responses to an advertisement to be considered for a judicial vacancy are acknowledged.
-However, the Committee does not advise candidates that they have not been selected for an interview.
-Instead, the acknowledgement letter states: "If you are selected for an interview, you will be contacted by telephone during the week of ...". - 6.
-Candidates who have been interviewed within the previous twelve-month period may not necessarily be re-interviewed but will be equally considered, based on the previous interview, by the Committee in determining its list of recommendations, provided that the candidate has applied to be considered for the vacancy advertised. - 7.
+- 7. Candidates who have been interviewed within the previous twelve-month period may not necessarily be re-interviewed but will be equally considered, based on the previous interview, by the Committee in determining its list of recommendations, provided that the candidate has applied to be considered for the vacancy advertised. - 8.
 Candidates who are interviewed and/or candidates who have been interviewed on a previous occasion and who have requested to be considered for a particular advertised vacancy are not advised as to whether they have been included in the list submitted to the Attorney General.
 Also, the Committee does not advise applicants when its work has been completed for a particular judicial vacancy and a list of recommended candidates has been submitted to the Attorney General.